Skip to main content

 • Gender: Co-educational

-• Location: Currently in Minami-Azabu, moving to a new campus at Takanawa Gateway City in 2026.
+• Location: Currently in Minami-Azabu, moving to a new campus at Takanawa Gateway City for the 2026/27 academic year.

 • Website: https://tokyois.com